mwenge/revengeofthemutantcamels/README.md

 # Revenge of the Mutant Camels (1984) by Jeff Minter
 <img src="https://upload.wikimedia.org/wikipedia/en/5/50/Revenge_of_the_Mutant_Camels_Coverart.png" height=300><img src="https://user-images.githubusercontent.com/58846/118549908-055c4100-b754-11eb-91c0-03c89b40a87b.gif" height=300>

 This is the disassembled and [commented source code] for the 1984 Commodore 64 game Revenge of the Mutant Camels by Jeff Minter.
+It is part of the [llamaSource project.](https://github.com/mwenge/llamaSource)

 A version of the game you can [play in your browser can be found here].
 (Use the arrow keys and `ctrl` to manipulate the display, or use a gamepad if you have one plugged in.
 See the manual below for more.)